AndrewRadev/randfiles/README.md

   - `-d'\n'` ensures that the items are delimited by newlines (there may be spaces in the file names)

+## Installation

+The project is available as a gem, so this should be enough:

+    gem install randfiles

 ## Todo

 - A `-0` option for easier piping